 - In 2008, voters in Minnesota approved a ballot measure (Clean Water, Wildlife, Cultural Heritage and Natural Areas Constitutional Amendment) which raised the sales tax by 3/8th of 1%, and to date the tax has generated more than $2 billion for outdoor recreation and conservation.

 - In 2010, Iowa voters passed a constitutional amendment that established the Natural Resources and Outdoor Recreation Trust Fund.
-Unlike prior conservation sales tax amendments in other states, the effort now requires a seperate act of the legislature to increase the state’s general sales tax.
-Members of the Iowa legislature, the conservation and agricultural communities, and the Governor are currently all working together to build a winning strategy to finally fund the Natural Resources and Outdoor Recreation Trust Fund in 2020.
+Unlike prior conservation sales tax amendments in other states, the effort now requires a separate act of the legislature to increase the state’s general sales tax.
+Members of the Iowa legislature, the conservation and agricultural communities, and the Governor are working together to build a winning strategy to finally fund the Natural Resources and Outdoor Recreation Trust Fund.

-- In this structure, both the consumptive and non-consumptive users of the natural resources bear a portion of the responsibility for paying for natural resource management.
+- In this structure, all consumers, including both the consumptive and non-consumptive users of the natural resources, bear a portion of the responsibility for paying for natural resource management.

 - In 2018, Oregon proposed the Oregon Conservation and Recreation Fund (HB 4015), which creates a fund whose proceeds would provide supplementary funding to the Oregon Department of Fish and Wildlife.
 Discussions regarding providing a regular stream of income to this fund centered on potentially increasing the state’s bottle tax.

-- In 2019, New Jersey passed NJ A 4751, which appropriates $15.696 million in Corporate Business Tax revenues to the Department of Environmental Protection for state acquisition purposes.
+- In 2019, New Jersey passed NJ AB 4751, which appropriates $15.696 million in Corporate Business Tax revenues to the Department of Environmental Protection for state acquisition purposes.

 Share this page